James William Colbert Jr.: Career

-Personal life
+Personal life and death

 Colbert married his childhood sweetheart, Lorna Elizabeth Tuck, on August 26, 1944.
-They soon started a family, and had eleven children together: Jim, Ed, William, Mary, Margo, Tom, Jay, politician and businesswoman Elizabeth Colbert Busch, and comedian Stephen Colbert.
-Two of his sons, Paul and Peter, died in the same plane crash that killed him in 1974.
+They soon started a family, and had eleven children together: Jim, Ed, William, Mary, Margo, Tom, Jay, Paul, Peter, politician and businesswoman Elizabeth Colbert Busch, and comedian Stephen Colbert.

-Death

-Colbert, along with two of his sons, died in the crash of Eastern Air Lines Flight 212 on September 11, 1974, in Charlotte, North Carolina.
+Colbert, along with two of his sons, Paul and Peter, died in the crash of Eastern Air Lines Flight 212 on September 11, 1974, in Charlotte, North Carolina.

 Recognition

 In 2009, MUSC renamed its education center and library in memory of Colbert.
 In 2017, the first James W. Colbert Endowed Lectureship was held, also at MUSC, in honor of his legacy there.
 The lectureship was established in his memory by his family.